-Some Academy students may choose to take FHSU courses during the summer.
+Some KAMS students may choose to take FHSU courses during the summer.
 This situation would require approval by the KAMS/AMS staff.
-Summer school tuition and fees are the responsibility of the student and/or family.
+Summer school courses are all on-line.
+The difference between on-campus and on-line tuition is the responsibility of the KAMS student and/or family.